-Coverage is only provided at a long-term care facility following a member's hospitalization.
-Coverage will be provided at a facility where a member resided immediately prior to the hospitalization if:
+Coverage is only provided at a long-term care Facility following a Member's hospitalization.
+Coverage will be provided at a Facility where a Member resided immediately prior to the hospitalization if:

-- 1. The member's primary care physician determines that the medical care needs of the member can be met at the requested facility; - 2.
-The requested facility has all applicable licenses and certifications, and is not under a stop placement order that prevents the person's readmission; - 3.
-The requested facility agrees to accept payment from the carrier for covered services at the rate paid to similar facilities that otherwise contract with the carrier to provide such services; and - 4.
-The requested facility, with regard to the following, agrees to abide by the standards, terms, and conditions required by the carrier of similar facilities with which the carrier otherwise contracts: (i) Utilization review, quality assurance, and peer review; and (ii) management and administrative procedures, including data and financial reporting that may be required by the carrier.
+- 1. The Member's Primary Care Provider determines that the medical care needs of the Member can be met at the requested Facility; - 2.
+The requested Facility has all applicable licenses and certifications, and is not under a stop placement order that prevents the person's readmission;

+- 3. The requested Facility agrees to accept payment from the carrier for Covered Services and supplies at the rate paid to similar Facilities that otherwise contract with the carrier to provide such services; and - 4.
+The requested Facility, with regard to the following, agrees to abide by the standards, terms, and conditions required by the carrier of similar Facilities with which the carrier otherwise contracts: (i) Utilization Review, quality assurance, and peer review; and (ii) management and administrative procedures, including data and financial reporting that may be required by the carrier.